 This is the best place to start when you want to plan out your month.
 I write down absolutely everything that is happening in the month ahead.
-I usually put birthdays, events, blog posts, uni tasks etc but you can personalise your overview of what goes on for you.
+Usually, I put birthdays, events, blog posts, uni tasks etc but you can personalise your overview of what goes on for you.
 I find it really helpful to know what will be going on for the whole month because it gives me a chance to organise myself around it all so that I have enough time to do the tasks but also it gives me time to do things for myself.
 It’s always important to ensure that no matter how much you have going on that you always have some time to take care of yourself.

 RANK EVENTS AND TASKS IN ORDER OF IMPORTANCE

 I would say that this is one of the things that keeps me as organised as I can be.
 I’ve found that doing tasks in order of importance really helps keep me in check when it comes to having my month run smoothly.
 For example, because I am at university during October then my university work such as assignments, reading and lectures etc tend to take priority over other tasks.
-This is why this post was written in August so that I can rest easy that my blog will be active even when I’m busy with other tasks.

 COLOUR CODE UNTIL YOUR HEART’S CONTENT

 Ah, colour coding, every planners favourite weapon when staying on track.
-All of my paper planners and my Google calendar are all colour coded the same way.
+All of my paper planners and my Google calendar are all colour coded.
 This is again, another thing that really keeps me on track.
 I can see clearly every month what I need to do and how many tasks that there are under that specific topic.
 My topics include uni, chores, blog, self & events.
 Of course, you can use whatever categories work best for you depending on what you have going on.